Pier 42 (East River): Park conversion

 With the pier’s closing, it sat unused for nearly two decades while the shore on either side was redeveloped as a series of linear parks comprising the Manhattan Waterfront Greenway, which nearly circumnavigates the urban island.
 Following the September 11, 2001 attacks at the World Trade Center, federal and state funding became available for park expansion projects as part of the revitalization of lower Manhattan.
 The heavy storm surge that flooded the neighborhood during Hurricane Sandy in October 2012 inspired community advocates to demand a design that would make Pier 42 a park with a function, serving as a soft storm barrier.

 During Pier 42’s design phase the temporary project Paths to Pier 42 brought neighborhood residents, artists, designers and community organizations together to activate this park space with collaborative installations and public events to create more accessible green, open space on the waterfront.

 Mathews Nielsen Landscape Architects is working on the design of this eight-acre waterfront park on Pier 42, with an emphasis on providing passive recreation space, soft barriers to storm surges, marine habitat, and ecological education opportunities.
 In deference to the park’s industrial past, a portion of the storage structure’s frame will be retained and used as a pavilion.
-The first space within the park, in the upland section, is scheduled to open in 2021.
+The first space within the park, in the upland section, was scheduled to open in 2021.
+Construction began in March 2021, and a 2.3 acre deck with recreational fields opened in November 2022.
+The park at Pier 42 opened on July 3, 2024.